-- Affinity Group - small groups of people supporting each other and working to achieve the XR goals.
-Most often used for organisaing actions.
-By organising as many small groups pursuing a shared vision, we avoid getting too bogged-down in slow decision-making processes.
+- Affinity group – small groups of people supporting each other and working to achieve XR's goals.
+These groups are most often used for organising actions.
+By organising as many small groups pursuing a shared vision, we avoid getting too bogged down in slow decision-making processes

-- Community Group - a way for rebels to connect and work together through communities of shared self identity rather than of shared location.
-(For example, faith, profession, ethnicity and sexual identity.)
+- Community group – a group for rebels to connect and work together through communities of shared self-identity rather than of shared location (for example, faith, profession, ethnicity and sexual identity)

-- Role Support Group - providing help and mutual support to people in a certain role in other groups
+- Role support group – groups that provide help and mutual support to people in a certain role in other groups

-- Connected Group - a permanent ongoing group that does not have a mandate.
+- Connected group – a permanent ongoing group that does not have a mandate.
 Connected groups are autonomous and operate independently outside of Hive circles.
-They may have a link role to a UK circle but are not allowed decision making power in that circle.
-Decision making power requires accountability.
-In order to be accountable you need a mandate which the parent circle has consented to.
+They may have a Linked Role to a UK circle but are not allowed decision-making power in that circle.
+Decision-making power requires accountability.
+In order to be accountable, you need a mandate that the parent circle has consented to

-- Project Group - a group with no decision making capability, which therefore is not required to have a mandate.
-Any decisions have to be made by another group, which has the mandate to make them.
+- Project group – a group with no decision-making capability, which therefore is not required to have a mandate.
+Any decisions have to be made by another group that has the mandate to make them

 Hub Groups where SOS is enforced

 Before editing any Hub Group, make sure to check the status of the relevant Enforce SOS tick-box.
 If this is ticked, then SOS rules must be followed.
-Thus, creating a new New Child Group for an SOS enforced group will require a Mandate to be entered before the Child Group can be created, unless it is of the type in the previous list.
+Thus, creating a new New Child Group for an SOS-enforced group will require a Mandate to be entered before the Child Group can be created, unless it is one of the groups included in the list above.

 Adding Linked Roles

-When you have selected the entry, the Linked Role field below will be filled in with a pre-set value - usually a role name which includes the same name as your group.
-However, you may change that, either by selecting one of the existing role names in the other group from the dropdown, or by typing a new role name that describes the nature of the link.
+When you have selected the entry, the Linked Role field below will be filled in with a pre-set value – usually a role name that includes the same name as your group.
+However, you may change that by either selecting one of the existing role names in the other group from the dropdown, or by typing a new role name that describes the nature of the link.